 Copy and Paste Emails into Advanced Query

-Note that this solution requires that you have a list of the users by unique identifier, and for this article we are focusing on email.
-You can adapt this solution to copying and pasting other unique identifiers, just make sure to adjust the "primary_email:" string in your formula.
+Note: This solution requires that you have a list of the users by unique identifier, and for this article we are focusing on email.
+You can adapt this solution for copying and pasting other unique identifiers, just make sure to adjust the "primary_email:" string in your formula.
 Steps to get the code for a particular attribute are described at the end of this guide.

 - Open your preferred spreadsheet software and create a new sheet.